QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 which is sometimes called a **transversality condition**

-This condition will be satisfied by a path that converges to an optimal steady-state
+This condition will be satisfied by a path that converges to an optimal steady state

-We can approximate the optimal path from an arbitrary initial :math:`K_0` and shooting towards the optimal steady-state :math:`K` at a large but finite :math:`T+1`
+We can approximate the optimal path from an arbitrary initial :math:`K_0` and shooting towards the optimal steady state :math:`K` at a large but finite :math:`T+1`

-In the following code, we do this for a large :math:`T`; we shoot towards the **steady-state** and plot consumption, capital and the savings rate
+In the following code, we do this for a large :math:`T`; we shoot towards the **steady state** and plot consumption, capital and the savings rate

-We know that in the steady-state that the saving rate must be fixed and that :math:`\bar s= \frac{f(\bar K)-\bar C}{f(\bar K)}`
+We know that in the steady state that the saving rate must be fixed and that :math:`\bar s= \frac{f(\bar K)-\bar C}{f(\bar K)}`

-From :eq:`feasibility-constraint` the steady-state saving rate equals
+From :eq:`feasibility-constraint` the steady state saving rate equals

 .. math::

   \bar s =\frac{ \delta \bar{K}}{f(\bar K)}

-The steady-state savings level :math:`\bar S = \bar s f(\bar K)` is the amount required to offset capital depreciation each period
+The steady state savings level :math:`\bar S = \bar s f(\bar K)` is the amount required to offset capital depreciation each period

 We first study optimal capital paths that start below the steady